pyryikonen/rojekti/README.md

 ## Features

-### Word Pairs
+### Word Pairs Practice

-The app allows users to practice word pairs in English and Finnish.
-Users are prompted with English words and are required to provide the correct Finnish translation or vice versa.
+Users can actively practice word pairs in both English and Finnish.
+The application presents users with English words, requiring them to provide the corresponding Finnish translation, and vice versa.

-### Admin View
+### Admin Panel

-A dedicated admin view allows parents or teachers to create, delete, and update word pairs.
-Word pairs are stored in a MySQL database, making it easy to manage the content.
+A dedicated admin view empowers parents or educators to create, delete, and update word pairs effortlessly.
+The word pairs are stored in a MySQL database, offering a convenient way to manage content.

-### Score Tracking

-Users receive scores based on their answers, encouraging a sense of achievement and progress.

-### Tag Support

-The app supports tags, enabling users to focus on specific categories such as colors, vehicles, animals, etc.

-### Multilingual Support

-Users can practice translations in different languages by extending the word pairs table to include a "language" column.

 ### User Authentication

 Secure user authentication is implemented, ensuring that only authorized users can access and modify word pairs.

-### Deepl API Integration

-The app integrates with the DeepL API for translating new sets of cards from admin to user, providing accurate and efficient translations.

 ### Responsive UI